 [In this case, the [plaintiff] [defendant] does not claim to be the [author] [creator] [initial owner] of the copyright at issue.
 Instead, the [plaintiff] [defendant] claims the copyright by virtue of an exclusive license from the work’s [author] [creator] [initial owner] and that the [plaintiff] [defendant] is now the exclusive licensee of the copyright.]

 A copyright owner may [transfer] [sell] [convey] exclusively to another person any of the rights comprised in the copyright.
-[To be valid, the [transfer] [sale] [conveyance] must be in writing.]
+[To be valid, the [transfer] [sale] [conveyance] must be in a writing signed by the copyright owner.]
 The person to whom this right is transferred is called a licensee.

-[An exclusive licensee has the rights to exclude others from copying the work [to the extent of the rights granted in the license]].
-An exclusive licensee is entitled to bring an action for damages for copyright infringement of the right licensed.
+[An exclusive licensee has the rights to exclude others from copying, adapting, distributing, performing, or displaying the work [to the extent of the rights granted in the license]].
+An exclusive licensee is entitled to bring an action for copyright infringement of the right licensed.

 The bracketed language in the instruction’s first sentence of the third paragraph ("[to the extent of the rights granted in the license]") is not necessary when the extent of the license and its applicability to the alleged infringing activity were established in pretrial proceedings.
 See, e.g., Apple Computer, Inc. v.
 Microsoft Corp., 35 F.3d 1435, 1447-48 (9th Cir.1994).